dmorozov/telemetry-devcontainer/README.md

-# Devcontainer with OpenTelemetry, Prometheus+Grafana, Jaeger and Zippkin
+# Devcontainer with OpenTelemetry, Prometheus+Grafana, Jaeger and Zipkin

 ## Disclaimer

 This is personal playground template project to get working configuration for the telemetry (distributed tracing) and metrics within Devcontainers.
 All credits for [OpenTelemetry](https://github.com/open-telemetry) and [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main) projects.

 The test demo server was taken from the [OpenTelemetry Collector Demo](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/examples/demo) without any changes.
-It is written in go but that not important for the matter for the example.
-It is using OpenTelemetry API to report telemetry traces to the open source distributed tracing applications like Jaeger and Zippkin through special OpenTelemetry connector.
+It is written in go language but that is not important for the matter of the example.
+The demo server is using OpenTelemetry API to report telemetry traces to the open source distributed tracing applications like Jaeger and Zipkin through special OpenTelemetry connector.
 The demo test server can be replaced with any application of your language choice as soon as it is using OpenTelemetry API.

 The demo endpoint can be triggered as HTTP GET to <http://localhost:7080/hello>
+Please che [Devcontainer configuration](./.devcontainer/devcontainer.json) for the list of the exposed ports.

 ## Configuration